ibm-cloud-docs/monitoring/api/alerting-api.md

 * **ANY**: The alert is triggered when at least one of the monitored entities satisfies the condition.
 * **ALL**: The alert is triggered when all of the monitored entities satisfy the condition.

+### stdDevFactor (number)
+{: #alerting-api-parm-monitor-stdDevFactor}

+Defines when a notification is sent.
+When the metric value is more then X standard deviations from average, the notification is sent.
+{: note}

+### type (string)
+{: #alerting-api-parm-type}

+Defines the type of alert.
+Valid values are *MANUAL*, *BASELINE*, and *HOST_COMPARISON*.
+{: note}

+Set to `MANUAL` for alerts that you want to control when a notification is sent.
+You must define the threshold that determines when the alert is triggered.

+Set to `BASELINE` for alerts that you want to notify when unexpected metric values are detected.
+New metric data is compared with metric values that are collected over time.

+Set to `HOST_COMPARISON` for alerts that you want to notify when 1 host in a group reports metrics values that are different from the other hosts in the group.

+### timespan (integer)
+{: #alerting-api-parm-timespan}

+Minimum time interval, in microseconds, for which the alert condition must be met before the alert is triggered.
+{: note}

+The minimum value is 60000000 microseconds, that is, 1 minute.

+The value of this parameter must be a multiple of 60000000 microseconds.

+### version (integer)
+{: #alerting-api-parm-version}

+Version of an alert.
+{: note}

+The version changes every time you update an alert.

+The version is used for optimistic locking.

+### Query parameters
+{: #alerting-api-parm-query}

+### alertId (integer)
+{: #alerting-api-parm-alertid}

+ID of an alert.
+{: note}

 ### from (long)
 {: #alerting-api-parm-from}